duncandc/group_catalogues/yang_groupcat/mock_runs/readme.txt

     obsolete.
 This ran the above script for all the mocks we have

 bootstrap_mock_groups.py
-    creates bootstrap group catalogues for the mock yang group catalogues.
+    obsolete. creates bootstrap group catalogues for the mock yang group catalogues.

 make_yang_mock_bootstraps.sh
-    runs the above script for all mocks.
+    obsolete. runs the above script for all mocks.

+All the code that makes useful group catalogues and bootstrap catalogues has been consolidated and moved to a folder in galactic_conformoty project.